sophia26750/sophia26750.github.io/content/code/index.md

 3. In the desired template, press the download button.
 This will bring you to the GitHub page.
 4. Scroll down to read the instructions provided in the README.

-_Most Hugo Themes require these steps but may differ from theme to theme._
+_For this next step, most Hugo Themes require these steps but may differ from theme to theme._

 5.
  ```